Sunday, July 13, 2025

 Cruising on the Rhine

 Thanks to all of you who read our last post and for all your comments.
-We hope that for some of you we are bringing back fond memories of your travels.
+We hope for some of you we are bringing back fond memories of your travels.
 And for others, we wish to inspire you to get up and go.
 We are now in Day 8.

-Leaving Koblenz, we continued down the Rhine River, past the Lorelei Rock where legend has it many a sailor lost their lives to the beautiful maiden Lorelei who distracted them with her lovely voice.
+Leaving Koblenz, Germany we continued down the Rhine River, past the Lorelei Rock where legend has it many a sailor lost their lives to the beautiful maiden Lorelei who distracted them with her lovely voice.

-As we entered the Upper Middle Rhine we enjoyed a picturesque two hour panorama of storybook villages, castles and steep vineyards where the grapes are still harvested by hand.
+As we entered the Upper Middle Rhine we enjoyed a picturesque two hour panorama of storybook villages, castles and

 Leaving the Rhine River, we continue our journey on The Main River, through several locks to the lovely town of Miltenberg.
 We were greeted by a rain shower when we arrived.
 While it was a bit inconvenient, it was also welcomed as the rain raised the water level which meant we would not need to be bused to our next location.